How To Catch Market Reversals with the Double Top and Double Bottom Pattern

 BTC/USD 15M Chart

-Like other markets, crypto charts also have market tops and bottoms, as seen below.
+Like other markets, crypto charts also display clear double top and double bottom patterns.

 BTC/USD 15M Chart